Wiki · Concept · Last reviewed July 1, 2026

 AI Audit Trails

-AI audit trails are structured records that let a competent reviewer reconstruct how an AI system produced an output, supported a decision, called a tool, or acted through an agent workflow.
+AI audit trails are structured, purpose-limited records that let a competent reviewer reconstruct how an AI system produced an output, supported a decision, called a tool, or acted through an agent workflow.

 Definition

-An AI audit trail is the set of records that allows an output, recommendation, score, decision support result, or delegated action to be traced back to the conditions that produced it.
-It combines ordinary audit logging with AI-specific evidence: system identity, model version, prompts, retrieved records, input data, tool calls, permissions, approvals, overrides, safety filters, timestamps, outputs, and downstream actions.
+An AI audit trail is the evidence chain that allows an output, recommendation, score, decision-support result, or delegated action to be traced back to the conditions that produced it.
+It combines ordinary audit logging with AI-specific records: system identity, model and prompt versions, input references, retrieved records, tool calls, permissions, approvals, safety checks, outputs, downstream actions, and later corrections.

 NIST's cybersecurity glossary defines an audit log as a chronological record of system activities and as documentary evidence of specific events.
-Its security-audit-trail definition emphasizes tracing forward from original transactions and backward from records to their sources.
-In AI systems, that tracing problem expands because one answer may depend on weights, runtime parameters, retrieval, memory, routing, moderation, and human review.
+Its security-audit-trail definition emphasizes tracing forward from original transactions to records and backward from records to their source transactions.
+In AI systems, that tracing problem expands because one result may depend on model weights, runtime configuration, retrieval, memory, routing, moderation, tool outputs, and human review.

-An audit trail is not the same thing as general observability.
-AI Agent Observability helps operators understand whether a system is working.
-An audit trail preserves evidence so later reviewers can ask what happened, what authorized it, which data shaped it, and whether a challenge is possible.
+An audit trail is not the same thing as saving every transcript.
+It is not a model card, a benchmark report, a dashboard, or general product analytics.
+AI Agent Observability helps operators inspect whether a system is working.
+An audit trail preserves governed evidence so later reviewers can ask what happened, what authorized it, which data shaped it, who could override it, and whether an affected person can challenge the result.

 How It Works